Key points when claiming for a motorcycle accident

 The last date you can make a claim is known as the claim limitation date - after which your injury claim becomes 'statute barred'.

-Can I claim for an injury after 3 years?
+Can I claim for a motorcycle injury after 3 years?

 Possibly.
 The general rule for adults is that a claim must be started within three years.